yinonsh/logline/README.md

 on("bar").notifyOf(event); // "bar" is logged on thread B flow
 ```

-* Running a given runnable when logging message matches a given pattern:
+* Running a given runnable when logging a message that matches a given pattern:

 ```java
 onMatch(pattern).run(runnable);
 ```

-* To take snapshot and email QA/Support whenever a log starts with "Unexpected":
+* Taking snapshot and emailing QA/Support when a log starts with "Unexpected":

 ```java
 onStartWith("Unexpected").run(() -> {